Ma-Lab-Berkeley/deep-representation-learning-book/README.md

 ### How to Build the Website

 - Navigate to the repository and run `uv sync`, which creates a Python virtual environment restricted to the repository.
-- Go to the `latex_to_html` directory and run `uv run latex_to_html_converter.py ../book-main.tex`.
+- Go to the `website/latex_to_html` directory and run `uv run latex_to_html_converter.py ../../book-main.tex ../html`.
 This should take a long time (around 10-30 minutes).
-- Navigate back to the base repository directory and move to the newly created `html` directory.
+- Navigate one level up and into the newly created `html` directory.
 - Start an HTTP server using `uv run python3 -m http.server <PORT>`.
 (The constant `<PORT>` represents a free port and is otherwise completely arbitrary; one possibility is `13579`.)
 - Navigate to `http://localhost:<PORT>/index.html`.